 - Misleading and deceptive conduct – Federal Court of Australia;

-If you need advice on any legal matter involving civil litigation please contact me for an obligation free and confidential discussion.
+If you need advice on any business litigious matter that is in Court or you would like to keep out of Court, please contact me for an obligation free and confidential discussion.

 Malcolm Burrows B.Bus.,MBA.,LL.B.,LL.M.,MQLS.